xqb64/pyhstr/README.md

 - implement search by regex
 - make it work for ipython
 - gracefully handling the echoing
-- try not to read twice
+- try not to read on each BACKSPACE